 Britton: We’re a cloud-first company and we think about the cloud all the time.
 The world is heading to the cloud, but for many companies, they’re a long way from being there.
 I had a call this morning with a major multinational company.
 I had talked with them six months ago, and they said, “the cloud’s not in our strategy.”
 This morning they were talking about how they are having to get to the cloud.
 There was a presumption in the way they run their business that people would be at their sites.
 I don’t think anybody can make that assumption anymore.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Devo, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Devo.